Subrahmanya Road railway station

+Rail engines (Locomotive) bankers or helper engines are attached or detached at Subramanya road rail station for both passenger and goods trains going to or coming from Sakleshpura railway station through Western Ghats (Paschima Ghatta).

 Location

 Subrahmanya Road railway station at Nettana serves Subramanya village in Dakshina Kannada district where Kukke Subramanya Temple is located at distance of twelve kilometre from railroad station.
-It belongs to Mysore railway division, part of South Western Railway zone of Indian Railways.Karnataka State Road Transport Corporation (KSRTC) operates few buses from this railway station at Nettana to Kukke Subramanya.
+It belongs to Mysore railway division, part of South Western Railway zone of Indian Railways.
+Karnataka State Road Transport Corporation (KSRTC) operates few buses from this railway station at Nettana to Kukke Subramanya.The Subramanya road train station is situated at altitude of one hundred twenty (120) metres above mean sea level.

 Services

-There are several trains to Mysore, Kannur,Karwar, Bengaluru, Vijayapura, Yesvantpur and Mangaluru that stop at Subrahmanya Road station:
+There are several trains to Mysore, Kannur, Karwar, Bengaluru, Vijayapura, Yesvantpur and Mangaluru that stop at Subrahmanya Road station: